Tasty Low Carb or Keto

-Low Carb – just another “fad diet” or a lifestyle for good health?
+Low Carb or Keto – just another “fad diet” or a lifestyle for good health?

-If you want a diet to shed those extra pounds, it will happen when you eat low carb.
+If you want a diet to shed those extra pounds, it will happen quickly when you eat low carb and Keto.
 If you are diabetic, you can manage your glucose and reduce the need for insulin.
 However, making a low-carb or moderate-carb diet a “lifestyle” is more difficult.

-The secret is TASTE – if your low-carb meals are not tasty you will abandon the lifestyle, and lose the benefits.
+The secret is TASTE – if your low-carb or Keto (if you prefer) meals are not tasty you will abandon the lifestyle, and lose the benefits.
 In fact, if you try to improve taste by increasing your carbs and continue with a high protein high fat food regimen, you will gain weight!

 Here is our story . . .